ckosk/homey-sensor-insights/README.md

 1. Initialize and log the platform and version information.
 2. Retrieve all devices connected to the Homey system.
 3. Filter devices to include only those classified as sensors (e.g., Temperature/Humidity, Motion, and Door/Window sensors).
-4. Collect data from these sensor devices and structure it into a JSON object.
+4. Collect data from these sensor devices every 5 minutes and structure it into a JSON object.
+5. Collect data from these sensor devices when a device capability changes and structure it into a JSON object.
-5. Send the collected data to the specified endpoint.
+6. Send the collected data to the specified endpoint.

 ## Example JSON Data